britzl/lumiere/README.md

 		lumiere.use_program("my_program")
 	end

 If Lumiere is used without a custom program it will behave exactly like the default render script.
-The default program can be found in `lumiere.programs.default.lua`.
+The default program can be found in [`lumiere/programs/default.lua`](lumiere/programs/default.lua).

 You create your own program by creating a Lua module with public functions that mirrors the Defold lifecycle functions (remove any function that you don't need):